 While the government has yet to create any programs providing or backing loans, they have started a pilot program to help students with low-income at select schools by providing them with financial aid.
 Further, online loans are available now, and many offer competitive rates.

-Current ways to fund coding camp
+Current ways for coding bootcamp financing

 We’ve rounded up the top nine ways that students can currently get access to funds to pay for a coding program.
 Here’s the quick list.

 - Bootcamp lenders